 Where Did Vincent Van Gogh Find His Inspiration?

-The peasants’ hardship in the dirt-poor small villages in the south of The Netherlands inspired Vincent van Gogh greatly.
+The peasants’ hardship in the dirt-poor small villages in The Netherlands inspired Vincent van Gogh greatly.
 Through his paintings, he expressed his affinity and solidarity with these poor people, whose lives were as miserable as his own.

 Why Did Vincent Van Gogh Want To Become A Painter?